feerposser/docker-env-list-tutorial/readme.md

 </div>

-All the variables inside .env are loaded to the container, which runs the Flask API that return then to the browser.
+All the variables inside .env are loaded to the container, which runs the Flask API that returns them to the browser.

 </details>